 An examination of current and past principles of classroom management will be examined in light of biblical, theoretical, and philosophical assumptions concerning humankind.
 Modern theories of discipline will be evaluated as to effectiveness and will be contrasted with historical views of schooling and education.
 It is intended that teacher candidates will be challenged to contemplate methods of instructing and modeling behavior (proactively) instead of simply responding (reactively) to inappropriate student actions.
 Wisdom and virtue, the cornerstones of any education, will be discussed as goals versus simply controlling and conforming behavior.
-Prerequisites: EDU 2113, (2131 or 2141), 2313, and a GPA of 3.0 in EDU courses.
+Prerequisites: EDU 2113, (2131 or 2141), 2313, and 3.0 GPA in EDU courses, and 3.0 GPA in content area courses.